Unit 3 - Practice Quiz

 B. The Affective component

-C. The Cognitive component
+C. The Social component

-D. The Social component
+D. The Behavioral component

 6 The concept of the "Looking-Glass Self", suggesting we develop our self-concept based on how we believe others perceive us, was proposed by: